Available from the retailers below.

 Occasionally, when living at the treehouse, I would drive the seventy kilometres to the Ora Banda Inn and General Store for supplies and refreshments.
 Some years later, I went back to the area to work as a geologist and discovered the Ora Banda Inn a burnt-out shell.
 The story of Ora Banda and my own experiences working on a nearby sheep station and later in the gold and iron ore industries in Western Australia, have inspired and informed my debut novel, Magpie.

-Jim Ryan lives alone in a tree.
+Jim Macken lives alone in a tree.
 The reserved Irish backpacker has gone walkabout and fallen for the harsh beauty, and decaying history of the scorched West Australian Outback.
 There is always the possibility of finding gold.

 After a rough night on a trip to the remote Aurora Inn, Jim sleeps across the wide front seat of a beat up old Ford.
 Outside the cab, the township is in flames.
 A body lies in the dirt.
 Jim does not know his idyllic time at the treehouse has ended or that his life and that of Kelly Porcini, the disillusioned barmaid, would be violently thrown together.
 The evidence, much of it manufactured, suggests Jim is a killer and Kelly an accessory.